 In-store social distancing devices

-It is similar to a security camera - it observes customers and sends messages if they are breaking the rules.
-Things like "for your safety, please keep at least one meter social distance".
+It is similar to a security camera - it observes customers and sends messages if they are violating the rules.
+Things like "for your own safety, please keep at least three feet of social distance."
 If you are looking for other comparisons with Big Brother, think about him.